aaronhamilton/companion/README.md

 * Inactive window transparency (`-i`) / dimming (`--inactive-dim`).
 * Titlebar/frame transparency (`-e`).
 * Menu transparency (`-m`, thanks to Dana).
-* shadows are now enabled for argb windows, e.g. terminals with transparency
-* removed serverside shadows (and simple compositing) to clean the code, the only option that remains is clientside shadows
 * configuration files (see the man page for more details)
-* colored shadows (`--shadow-[red/green/blue]`)
 * a new fade system
 * VSync support (not always working)
 * Blur of background of transparent windows, window color inversion (bad in performance)